The race for the Champions League: Who has the best run-in?

 Five teams are fighting for three places as they enter the final five matches of the Premier League season

-With just five matches remaining of the Premier League season, only three points separate third and seventh in the race for Champions League qualification.
+With just five matches remaining of the Premier League season, only four points separate third and seventh in the race for Champions League qualification.

 Nottingham Forest, Newcastle United, Manchester City, Chelsea and Aston Villa will battle to secure the final two spots in Europe’s premier cup competition, with Arsenal and Liverpool having all but secured their places.